Pseuderanthemum variabile: Description

 Pseuderanthemum variabile is a creeping herb with a highly variable appearance, growing up to 30 cm high, all parts of which may be pubescent.
 The wiry stems are around 1–2 mm wide.
 The leaves are lanceolate to ovate in shape with entire margins, and their arrangement is opposite and decussate.
 They measure up to 7 cm long by 4 cm wide with petioles up to 30 mm long, and have from 3 to 6 lateral veins either side of the midrib.

 The leaf colour varies greatly.
 The upper surface is usually dark green to mid-green, but may have varying amounts of light grey or (rarely) purple patterning.
 The lower surface of the leaf is usually light green but may also be purple or dark red (see gallery for examples).

 The inflorescence is produced from the terminal axil, and the zygomorphic flowers have five petals.
 Two petals are smaller than the others and are usually uppermost.
 They measure around 7 by 4 mm and overlap each other slightly.
 Two more are held perpendicular to the first pair, one on either side, and the last (and largest) petal is opposite the first pair.
 This one measures about 10 by 6 mm and is often decorated with a variable number of small purple spots.
 The petals may be any colour shade from white to pink or lilac.

 The fruit is a capsule up to 15 mm long, and may be pubescent or glabrous.

 Taxonomy

-The basionym of this species is Eranthemum variabile which was first described by the Scottish botanist Robert Brown in his book Prodromus Florae Novae Hollandiae et Insulae Van Diemen published in 1810.
-In 1883 the German taxonomist and botanist Ludwig Radlkofer transferred a number of species, including E. variablile, to the new genus Pseuderanthemum.
+This species was first described as Eranthemum variabile by Scottish botanist Robert Brown in his book Prodromus Florae Novae Hollandiae et Insulae Van Diemen, published in 1810.
+In 1883, German taxonomist and botanist Ludwig Radlkofer transferred a number of Eranthemum species, including this one, to the new genus Pseuderanthemum.